Introduction

 - publish date

-- rich text body
+- rich-text body

 - custom metadata

-Instead of relying only on the summary field.
+rather than relying only on summary fields.

-This allows your feeds to include:
+This allows feeds to include:

 - the complete article body